Nany Peña: Viral on TikTok

-In 2020, Nany Peña's peculiar voice and comedy style captivated new generations through TikTok.
-There are currently more than 12 million users uploading videos with the hashtag #NanyPeña, where young and long-time admirers imitate the comedian and share their videos daily on the platform all over the world.
+In 2020, Nany Peña's comedy style spread through TikTok.
+There are currently more than 12 million users uploading videos with the hashtag #NanyPeña, where they imitate the comedian and share their videos daily on the platform all over the world.
 Going viral has been a complete surprise, according to Peña.

 YouTube channel

-In April 2020, the comedian relaunched her YouTube channel, where she shares memories, original anecdotes from comedy sketches, as well as vlogs and other types of content where she claims will be publishing in the coming months.
+In April 2020, the comedian relaunched her YouTube channel, where she shared memories, original anecdotes from comedy sketches, as well as vlogs and other types of content.